haltu/muuri/README.md

   * Default value: `false`.
   * Optional.
 * **callback** &nbsp;&mdash;&nbsp; *function*
-  * A callback function that is called after the items have positioned.
-Receives one argument: an array of all the items that were successfully positioned without interruptions.
+  * A callback function that is called after every item in the layout has finished/aborted positioning.
+  * Receives two arguments:
+    * A boolean indicating if the layout has changed or not.
+    * An array of all the items in the layout.
   * Optional.

+**Returns** &nbsp;&mdash;&nbsp; *object*

+Returns the grid instance.

 ```javascript
 // Layout items.